aminembarki/assurance-enligne.ma/README.md

 ## License & Copyright

 Please note that the domain and associated intellectual property are proprietary.
 Any unauthorized use or replication without explicit permission is prohibited.

----

-Make sure to replace placeholders like the email address and phone number with your actual contact details.
-As your project evolves and more details emerge, you should update the README to reflect the latest information about the project.